chipguyhere/cyd2432S024_display/README.md

 # chipguy_cyd2432S024_display

-A self-contained **display + touch** driver for the **CYD ESP32-2432S024[R]** ("Cheap Yellow Display") — the common ESP32 dev board with a 2.4" 240×320 SPI LCD and a resistive touch panel.
+A self-contained **display + touch** driver for the **CYD ESP32-2432S024[R]** ("Cheap Yellow Display") — a low-cost ESP32 dev board with a 2.4" 240×320 SPI LCD and a resistive touch panel.
 It drives the display and the touch controller so you don't have to think about either: the hardware is fixed and fully handled, leaving you to write an **LVGL 9** app and